J-Wengler/winter-internship-2017/README.md

 ### Final Reports
+Final reports are reports that were written at the end of each stage, the first stage was developing the program to retrieve data sets from GEO Database while the second stage is analyzing the RNA-Seq data of Parkinson disease.
+Final reports are in the .docx (Microsoft Word 2007++) extension.
 - [x] [Stage 1: Report](https://github.com/hariesramdhani/winter-internship-2017/blob/master/report/Internship%20Report%201.pdf)
 - [ ] Stage 2: Report

 ### Daily Logs
+Daily logs contain summary of what I did each day during the internship, I usually update them every weekend since during weekdays I mostly focused understanding new things and working on the projects.
 - [x] [Day 0 - January 17, 2017](https://github.com/hariesramdhani/winter-internship-2017/wiki/Day-0)
 - [x] [Day 1 - January 18, 2017](https://github.com/hariesramdhani/winter-internship-2017/wiki/Day-1)
 - [x] [Day 2 - January 19, 2017](https://github.com/hariesramdhani/winter-internship-2017/wiki/Day-2)